tholonia/the-book/final/THOLONIA_THE_BOOK.md

 It looks like we have broken the rules that no children can exist outside of their parent's limits because we have a lot of virtual tholons sticking way outside those limits.

 Remember when we were looking at the Sierpinski Fractal?
-One of the points made was that Sierpinski treated the empty space between the tetrahedrons as empty, wherein the tholon model it is not empty, but rather negative space that is a reflection of the immediate parent, a necessary nothingness to the tetrahedrons somethingness.
+One of the points made was that Sierpinski treated the empty space between the tetrahedrons as empty, wherein the tholon model it is not empty, but rather negative space that is a reflection of the imfile:///home/jw/Documents/Projects/mindfields/tholonia-md/mediate parent, a necessary nothingness to the tetrahedrons somethingness.
 Now review the observation that this middle trigram, as mentioned above, is a reflection trigram.
 In one sense it does not exist any more than your reflection in the mirror does not represent the existence of another you, but it does exist in that the reflection is a perfect mirror-image representation of you, and this has significant value.
 It is an illusion, but an illusion that we need to take seriously.

 All the virtual tholons are tholons that were created out of this nothingness space!
 They are *reflective* tholons only.
 They do not exist, but they are very important.
 The virtual tholons are the nothingness complement to the real tholons within the parent through which *their* reflection creates two more real tholons.
 This does not break the rules that nothing created within the parent can extend past its boundaries any more than looking at yourself in a mirror hanging on the wall does not put you on the other side of the wall, even though it appears that way.

 Look at *Fig. a5* again.
-You'll notice that for every real tholon there is a virtual (reflection) tholon immediately below it.
+You'll notice that for every real tholon there is a virtual (reflection) tholon imfile:///home/jw/Documents/Projects/mindfields/tholonia-md/mediately below it.
 It is because of these virtual reflections that we can generate another iteration of real tholons.

 *Fig. e3* shows the ghosts of the virtual tholons, and *Fig. e4* shows only the real tholons folded into their parent tholon.